turingschool/mod-0-curriculum/setup-instructions.md

 1. Right click on the `Terminal` app and choose `Get Info`
 1. Check the box that says `Open using Rosetta`
 1. Open the `Terminal` app by either double clicking the icon or using a Spotlight search for `Terminal`
 1. Proceed with Step 2 from the instructions above this section!

+## 5) Setup Github
+If you haven't had a chance to sign up for [Github](https://github.com/), now is a good time to do that.

+Update your [GitHub Profile](https://github.com/settings/profile) and be sure that you choose a username, status, profile info and picture that is PROFESSIONAL and APPROPRIATE!
+Future employers will be looking at your Github to see your projects, code, etc.

-## 5) Install Git
+## 6) Install Git

 [Git](https://git-scm.com/) is a Version Control System (VCS).
 It allows you to save work on your project, and reference previous states of a project if needed.
 Normally when we save something on our computer, the newer version overwrites the older version.
 This is problematic if we need to look back at an earlier version.
 Git solves this problem by providing you multiple save points.
 You can get the current version, and ANY previous version.
 Git’s philosophy: never lose anything.

+One other thing to clear up - `git` is not the same thing as `Github`.
+You'll learn more about how they interact in Mod 0!

 To install Git, we will use Homebrew.
 Follow these steps to install `git` on your machine: